 Faculty and trainees from a number of brain/mind related fields attend the monthly Center for Brain/Mind Medicine Seminar Series, which hosts speakers from a variety of disciplines relevant to the Cognitive/Affective Neurosciences, providing diverse perspectives on brain/mind function.

-Interdisciplinary rounds involving behavioral neurologists, neuropsychiatrists, neuropsychologists and social workers are held weekly the behavioral neurology/neuropsychiatry conference room of the Hale Building of Transformative Medicine.
+Renowned interdisciplinary rounds involving behavioral neurologists, neuropsychiatrists, neuropsychologists and social workers are held weekly the behavioral neurology/neuropsychiatry conference room of the Hale Building of Transformative Medicine.

 Psychiatry residents may participate in neuropsychiatric evaluation and treatment while on the psychiatry outpatient service, and those with a particular interest may choose to do a neuropsychiatry chiefship during the PGY-4 year.
 Fellows in Geriatric Psychiatry receive training on the behavioral neurology/neuropsychiatry outpatient unit, and those in Psychosomatic Medicine may opt to do a selective in outpatient neuropsychiatry.
 Clinical electives are sometimes available for medical students as well.

 Trainees who wish to purse more advanced training in neuropsychiatry can undertake UCNS-accredited fellowship training in neuropsychiatry/behavioral neurology involving intensive experience and supervision in the evaluation and treatment of neuropsychiatric cases in the context of an interdisciplinary team approach, as well as formal didactics and a journal club.
+In individual cases, combined residency training in psychiatry and neurology can be arranged, with an integrated program.

 All patients who are scheduled with a fellow are also seen by an attending in the same visit.